-Recyke y'bike have just opened new premises in Durham!
-Located at 25 North Road, near Durham Bus Station, and run by volunteers who are all cycling-enthusiasts, the shop stocks a great selection of refurbished second-hand bikes for sale at excellent prices, as well as the following;
+Recyke y'bike now have premises in Durham which run by volunteers who are all cycling-enthusiasts.
+The shop, which is located at 25 North Road (near Durham Bus Station) stocks a great selection of refurbished second-hand bikes for sale at excellent prices, as well as the following;

 - Cycling accessories and parts (both new and refurbished)